dmbarbour/wikilon/docs/ApplicationModel.md

 * editing documents modeled as finger-tree ropes
 * modeling user actions - a button press, HTTP POST

 Effectively, command pattern models a mutable object within a dictionary, albeit only mutable by external agents.
+A disadvantage of the command pattern is its non-monotonic structure, the destructive update of `foo`

-## Futures and Promises
+## Monotonic Dictionaries

-Awelon can easily evaluate in context of undefined words.
-A convenient idea is to treat undefined words as having a 'future' definition, to be fulfilled by human or software agents.
-Evaluation then usefully proceeds in context of multiple futures, enabling intermediate observations that do not depend on the definition of the future.
+It is feasible to operate on a dictionary monotonically - such that we never redefine a word.
+In some cases, this requires leaving undefined words in the dictionary as placeholders for the undefined "future".
+Awelon can easily evaluate in context of undefined words, although one must also arrange computation such that we can extract useful results from partial evaluations.

-Unlike command pattern, futures and promises can be fully monotonic.
-This is a very valuable feature.
-It means we do not need to recompute our views after an update.
-If the entire dictionary is monotonic, we can simply checkpoint and continue our computations as needed, without backtracking.
+The main advantage of monotonic dictionaries is that they may be continuously evaluated in-place.
+There is no need to recompute, only to continue computations.
+By leveraging stowage and secure hash resources, state may scale freely.
+Hence, a word may correspond to an application whose state is updated based on filling gaps in a definition.
+See also *Managed Dictionaries*, below - monotonic dictionaries are essentially *frozen* by default, and we might need to gradually GC the dictionary to limit size.

 ## Dictionary Objects